-The Type 5 SVC facility permits a user to indicate (at system generation time) that one or more user-written SVCs will be added to the system after the completion of SYSGEN.
-This facility is only used in cases where the SVC routines for the user-written SVC are not available at the time of the SYSGEN.
-This facility further permits the user to specify the authorization characteristic and lock requirements as input parameters to the SYSGEN macro instruction SVCTABLE.
-The name of the entry point to the SVC routine will be supplied at a later time.
+The Type 5 SVC facility permits a user to indicate (at system generation time) that one or more user-written SVCs are added to the system after the completion of system generation.
+This facility is only used in cases where the SVC routines for the user-written SVC are not available at the time of the system generation.
+This facility further permits the user to specify the authorization characteristic and lock requirements as input parameters to the system generation macro instruction SVCTABLE.